maxwellclinic/maxwellclinic.github.io/index.md

 This study aims to understand plasmapheresis effects in committed volunteers over the age of 45.
 The treatment and follow up visits require 8 visits to MaxWell Clinic over the course of 3 months.
 Visits may include blood testing and rapid, non-invasive assays.
 Participants must be in stable health.

 ### About
-The trail will be performed at !(MaxWell Clinic)[https://maxwellclinic.com/] near Nashville, Tennesse.
+The trail will be performed at [MaxWell Clinic](https://maxwellclinic.com/) near Nashville, Tennesse.
 The trial is funded by a new Silicon Valley biotechnology company that specializes in high-dimensional measurement of aging and the development of therapies to counteract aging.
 Study participants may receive research-grade molecular profiling (transcriptomics, proteomics, and DNA-methylation summary information), in addition to the treatment and monetary compensation for study completion.

 ![cells](images/umaps.png)